tthtlc/quest4science/_posts/2025-10-12-48-what-happens-to-your-body.md

 <!-- Image Description: An artistic illustration showing a human body transitioning from a living state to the molecular breakdown stage after death, highlighting cells breaking down, enzymes releasing, and bacteria colonizing tissues. -->

-# What Happens to Your Body at the Molecular Level When You Die

 ## Exploring the invisible chemistry behind life’s final moments

 *By Peter Teoh, Science Writer*